No single key unlocks every door

 Graduating from the program and establishing a license as a health care practitioner in Washington State (which I have maintained since 1997) gave me a license to touch, but another unforeseen encounter began to establish my practice.
-While still training, I attended a seminar and observed two leading manual therapists:
+While still in basic training, I attended a seminar and observed two leading manual therapists:

 One was Dr. Paul Chauffour, http://booksandbones.com/node/246; the other, Dr. Bruno Chikly, http://www.chiklyinstitute.org/index.html.
 They were able to place their hands on the body and through highly developed palpation skills, assess and release patterns of tension in seemingly unrelated areas of different tissues.
 My imagination caught fire and I knew this was something I had been looking for.
 So I entered another bend in the maze and proceeded into another unknown.

 By graduation in 1997, I also had become versed in pregnancy massage, chair massage and Trager http://www.trager.com/introduction.html.
 Since then I have studied Visceral Manipulation http://www.barralinstitute.com Integrated Manual Therapy http://www.centerimt.com, and Dynamic Manual Interface http://lowensystems.com.
 My practice has been influenced greatly by the developers of each of these systems who have contributed to serving humanity and certainly not the least by Frank Lowen, former Cranial Instructor and director of the United States Visceral Program at the Upledger Institute.
 With the Upledger Insitute’s full blessing and the encouragement of his mentor, the renowned French Osteopath, Dr. Jean-Pierre Barral, Dr. Barral has stated that Frank Lowen has developed a truly original, unique, significant and highly effective manual therapy.

 Please see the TESTIMONIALS LINK at the top of this page for representative examples of therapeutic results.